pyth-network/governance/docs/councils/price-feed/election/README.md

        3. Click on “New proposal”
        4. Fill in the “Title” section with the following: [Price Feed Council Election] Name - Protocol
        5. Fill in the “Description” section by copy-pasting the url of your candidacy file on Github
+       6.  `IMPORTANT`: In the “Instruction 1” section, select `Common: None`
-       6.  `IMPORTANT`: In the “Wallet” section, select `8f866…8R5rh`, this identifies this proposal as an election proposal
+       7.  `IMPORTANT`: In the “Wallet” section, select `8f866…8R5rh`, this identifies this proposal as an election proposal
-       7. Click on “Add proposal” and sign with your wallet Please refer to [this video](https://drive.google.com/file/d/12ZjjpQx2brquNu9mRzZepEppWjzIQNVW/view?usp=drive_link) for a step by step demonstration.
+       8. Click on “Add proposal” and sign with your wallet Please refer to [this video](https://drive.google.com/file/d/12ZjjpQx2brquNu9mRzZepEppWjzIQNVW/view?usp=drive_link) for a step by step demonstration.
 &nbsp;